asmcrypto/asmcrypto.js/README.md

     npm test

 Congratulations!
-Now you have your `asmcrypto.js` and `asmcrypto.js.map` ready to use ☺
+Now you have your `asmcrypto.js` ready to use ☺

 Performance
 -----------